Frequently Asked Questions

 Are you hiring?

-Lake Whatcom Water & Sewer District is currently recruiting for a seasonal laborer for summer 2024.
-Click here for details.
+Lake Whatcom Water & Sewer District is currently recruiting for a Maintenance Worker 1.
+Please see job post for full details and to learn how to apply.

 Billing Questions